Common Housing Code Violations and Questions to Ask About Them

 Codes are about minimizing risk, so if your home is not in compliance, you could be in danger.(Getty Images)

 Most municipalities in the U.S. have adopted a set of building codes that establish standards for properties, aimed at ensuring the health, safety and general well-being of their occupants.
-The specificity of building codes range from requirements for ensuring a floor can bear an adequate load to the distance a toilet must be away from the wall.
+The specificity of building codes ranges from requirements for ensuring a floor can bear an adequate load to the distance a toilet must be from the wall.

 Building codes can vary from city to city, depending on differences in geography and climate, but they often follow similar standards and are accessible through your local government.
 However, despite being a part of every building process in incorporated municipalities throughout the country, they're often not well understood by property owners.
-Here are answers to common questions about residential building codes.

 “Having someone perform a code inspection on an old house just gets you a laundry list of codes it doesn’t meet,” says Jim Davis, owner of About the House Inspection Services in Houston.
 General inspectors like Davis do not check for code compliance, but rather they look for general issues with the home, such as poor workmanship in a finished basement or leaky plumbing that could be causing water damage.